gtback/gregback.net/README.md

 ## Hosting

 This site is hosted on [Netlify](https://app.netlify.com/sites/happy-newton-f3131d/overview).
-Any time a change is pushed to the master branch, the site will get rebuilt and published.
+Any time a change is pushed to the `main` branch, the site will get rebuilt and published.

 ## Local Testing